 You can add keyframes in the Timeline or the Effect Controls panel at the current time.
 Use the Toggle Animation button in the Effect Controls panel to activate the keyframing process.

-Note: To create keyframes in a track or on a clip, it is not necessary to enable keyframe display.
+In Premiere Pro CS5, keyframe display must be enabled for a track or clip before you can view or add keyframes in a Timeline panel.
+In Premiere Pro CS5.5 and later, it is not necessary to enable keyframe display to create keyframes in a track or on a clip.

-- 1. In a Timeline panel, select the clip that contains the effect you want to animate. - 2.
-If you want to add and adjust keyframes in a Timeline panel, make keyframes visible for the video or audio track.

-Note: If you are adding keyframes to a Fixed effect (Motion, Opacity, or Volume) in a Timeline panel, you can skip step 3.

-3. In the Effect Controls panel, click the triangle to expand the effect that you want to add keyframes to, and then click the Toggle Animation icon to activate keyframes for an effect property.
+- 1. In a Timeline panel, select the clip that contains the effect you want to animate. - If you want to add and adjust keyframes in a Timeline panel, make keyframes visible for the video or audio track.
+Note: If you are adding keyframes to a Fixed effect (Motion, Opacity, or Volume) in a Timeline panel, you can skip step 3. - 3.
+In the Effect Controls panel, click the triangle to expand the effect that you want to add keyframes to, and then click the Toggle Animation icon to activate keyframes for an effect property.